Compare I’m A Celebrity odds on both outright winner and next elimination betting markets from the top bookies plus claim free bets.

 The police, politicians and models have so far failed to take the top spot.
 Attention-seeker Nadine Dorries, a little known Tory MP outraged her party when running away to do the 2012 TV show when she should have been serving in her constituency.
 She was duly punished, as the first one eliminated by the voting public.
 Sports people are probably worth more serious consideration.

 Phil Tufnell, the immensely personable ex-cricketer was crowned as jungle king in the second series in 2003.
 Martina Navratilova, the multiple Wimbledon Ladies champion was runner up in 2008 and Jimmy White, the snooker star, reached third place the following year.
 World heavyweight boxing champ David ‘The Haymaker’ Haye took also took third in 2012 with grumpy Darts pro Eric Bristow filling fourth place.

 Past performances suggest that it is probably best to avoid putting money on boxers (the articulate Haye being a notable exception) and ex-footballers in I’m A Celebrity.
 They may score highly on their physical attributes but they simply don’t seem to have the necessary personality to make it through to the final stages.

-If you are looking to make a few quid in the outright winner market for this show then it pays to remember the lessons that can be learned from the past winners list:
+If you are looking to make a few quid in the Im A Celebrity outright winner betting market for this show then it pays to remember the lessons that can be learned from the past winners list:

 - Personality is the single most important attribute: past winners are invariably likeable and make entertaining viewing.
 Simply being nice is not usually enough.
 Winners are almost always funny too.

-- Gender bias: over eighty percent of past winners are men.
+- Gender bias: over 80% of past winners are men.

 - Aesthetics: most past winners are relatively attractive.